lucian2599/cloudlogue-reverb/README.md

 Playing internal synth sound will therefore be fixed to 50% dry/wet ratio, since internal synth has centered pan.
 So in addition to "clouds" plugin, there are 2 more flavours:
 - cloudsP  : as described above (P from pan)
 - cloudsPH : similar to cloudsP, but with attempt to allow hard pan left-right (PH from pan hard left/right).
-For e.g. at full level, if pan level is at boundaries (approx L64-L61 or R61-R64), the audio will be hard panned left, without pass through reverb.
+For e.g. at full level, if pan level is at boundaries (approx L64-L61 or R60-R63), the audio will be hard panned left, without pass through reverb.
 It works only if audio input snippets (drums) are panned left/right alternatively.

+Conventions (from Korg Volca Sample):
+L64 = Left64 = -64 in DAW = midi pan 0 = hard pan left
+L01 = close to center, slightly left
+R01 = close to center, slightly right
+R63 = Right63 = 63 in DAW = midi pan 127 = hard pan right

 # Installation